-MacBook is pretty expensive, and with a wide range of features and performance, it is still one of the best laptops for daily and heavy work.
-I have an old MacBook late 2011 that I purchased in 2012, which became very slow over the years, and I started searching online on “How to speed up old MacBook” I switched many notebooks in the meanwhile like the Thinkpad and Ideapad.
+MacBook is expensive, and with a wide range of features and performance, it is still one of the best laptops for daily and heavy work.
+I had an old MacBook late 2011 that I purchased in 2012, which became very slow over the years, and I started searching online on “How to speed up an old MacBook” I switched many notebooks in the meanwhile, like the Thinkpad and Ideapad.
 Still, they never satisfied me with the expectations that Apple’s MacBook gave me.

-Recently my Lenovo laptop screen broke, and I was in no mood to go to the service center and get it repaired, but I gave a second thought of upgrading my old MacBook, which was lying under the dust with the parts of my Lenovo laptop.
+Recently my Lenovo laptop screen broke, and I was in no mood to go to the service centre and get it repaired, but I gave a second thought to upgrading my old MacBook, which was lying under the dust with the parts of my Lenovo laptop.

-This was a do it yourself project for me, which was not a hassle but a little bit of technical knowledge and screwdrivers.
-So what I did to my old MacBook Pro was upgraded the hard disk drive(HDD) to solid-state drive(SSD) and the RAM from the Lenovo Laptop.
-The result was pretty unexpected to me as the boot time on the HDD with MacOS Yosemite was almost 50-90 seconds, but it cut down to just 10 seconds, and also I added two gigs of RAM as well, which made it up to 6 GB in total.
+This was a do-it-yourself project for me, which was not a hassle but a little bit of technical knowledge and screwdrivers.
+So what I did to my old MacBook Pro was upgraded the hard disk drive(HDD) to a solid-state drive(SSD) and the RAM from the Lenovo Laptop.
+The result was pretty unexpected as the boot time on the HDD with MacOS Yosemite was almost 50-90 seconds, but it cut down to just 10 seconds, and I added two gigs of RAM, which made it up to 6 GB in total.

 How to Upgrade The SSD from HDD on MacBook Pro

-My MacBook Pro was running on Mountain Lion operating system, and it was way too old for a machine in 2018.
-Even if I considered Mac OS High Sierra, then it will be too much for the system to handle.
-After researching online, I found that El Capitan was running smoothly on old MacBook Pro with SSD installed.
-I downloaded El Capitan from the torrent as officially you won’t be getting the MacOS anymore from App Store because they only list the latest operating system and which is Mac Os High Sierra.
+My MacBook Pro was running on Mountain Lion operating system, which was way too old for a machine in 2018.
+Even if I considered Mac OS High Sierra, it would be too much for the system to handle.
+After researching online, I found that El Capitan ran smoothly on an old MacBook Pro with SSD installed.
+I downloaded El Capitan from the torrent.
+You won’t get the MacOS anymore from App Store because they only list the latest operating system, Mac Os High Sierra.

 I made a bootable USB of the El Capitan dmg from my MacBook, which took almost 2 hours due to the system’s hardware being too old, and once it was done, I removed the HDD and installed the SSD on it.
-It was effortless to do as the interface for both the SSD and HDD are the same.
+It was effortless to do as both the SSD and HDD interfaces are the same.

 How to Upgrade RAM on MacBook Pro